At Prime Health, we aim to:

 Making a complaint

-A complaint to us is the communication from you that requires an investigation, and formal response.
-If you are dissatisfied with the service proved by Prime Health, please let us know as soon as possible.
+A complaint to us is a communication from you that requires an investigation, and formal response.
+If you are dissatisfied with the service provided by Prime Health, please let us know as soon as possible.

 Please feel free to approach the staff who have been caring for you, as if you have any concerns they can often be addressed straight away.
 Our staff will endeavour to resolve any minor issues and concerns immediately to your satisfaction.

 If you are still not satisfied, you can put your complaint in writing.
 We will always deal with complaints in confidence, investigate impartially and give you a clear and complete explanation.
 It is recommended that you complain within 6 months of the event or the matter coming to your attention.
 The independent external adjudicators (at Stage 3 of the Formal Complaint Process) have the right to refuse a complaint where the likelihood of conducting an effective review is unrealistic.